 Nutrition knowledge, dietary behaviors, dietary self-efficacy and exercise behaviors are the most important determinants in obesity prevention programs in adolescents.
 Nutrition knowledge is one of the factors that affect nutritional status and habits of individuals, families and communities.
 Therefore, the place and importance of nutrition education is great in protecting and promoting health.
-All adolescents' nutritional knowledge and nutritional behavior scores were moderate.
-Nutrition knowledge, nutritional behavior and nutrition self-efficacy scores were high in overweight / obese adolescents.
-It can be said that obese adolescents can not turn into information behaviors.
-Attempts can be made for this.
-In this regard, larger studies can be suggested.
+The fact that the nutrition knowledge, dietary behavior and self-efficacy of overweight and obese adolescents were high in this study showed that the nutrition knowledge and behaviors of young people were inadequate and thus these inadequate information could not be converted into habits and behaviors.
+The education should be repeated at regular intervals in order for the knowledge to be converted into behaviors.
+Obesity prevention programs should focus on increasing nutrition knowledge, dietary behaviors, dietary self-efficacy and exercise behaviors in adolescents.

-Acknowledgment
+229 Acknowledgment